laixintao/uwsgi-docs/ConfigLogic.rst

 special placeholder ``%(_)``.
 For example, the "for" statement sets ``%(_)`` to the current iterated value.

-.. warning:: Recursive logic is not supported and will cause uWSGI to promptly exit.
+.. 警告:: Recursive logic is not supported and will cause uWSGI to promptly exit.

 for
 ---